-What is Enabling a Drug Addict and How to Stop It?
+What is Enabling a Drug Addict and How to Stop it?

 When it relates to addiction, many people might be unfamiliar with the word “enable.”
 Which usually refers to “permit” or “allow” behavior.